hlynn93/react-template/README.md

 #### [components](/src/components)

 This folder contains all the dumb/presentational components and are concerned with **how things look**.
 They are encouraged to be just pure functional components that do not have states on their own but receive props parents from their respective parent smart components to receive data and callbacks for optimal performance.
 Learn the differences between react components [here](https://stackoverflow.com/questions/40703675/react-functional-stateless-component-purecomponent-component-what-are-the-dif).
+If you wanna know why stateless functional components or Pure components are better presentational components, read [here](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc) and [here](https://medium.com/@gajus/this-is-misleading-f1de2b4a06ca).

 #### [containers](/src/containers)